 Amendment 2: Sports betting

-Projected to pass.
-Just over half of Missouri voters supported legalizing sports betting in the state with all but 20 precincts reporting as of 2:30 a.m.
-Wednesday.
+Passed.
+Just over half of Missouri voters supported legalizing sports betting in the state with all precincts reporting, according to unofficial results reported Wednesday morning by the Missouri Secretary of State's office.
 Similar measures in the state legislature failed over multiple sessions.

 Amendment 2 had the backing of sports organizations in Missouri, including the St. Louis Cardinals and Kansas City Chiefs.
-If it passes, anyone 21 and older would be able to bet both online and in person at venues such as casinos and professional sports betting districts.
+Anyone 21 and older will be able to bet both online and in person at venues such as casinos and professional sports betting districts.

 Read more about Amendment 2 passing.